Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/07-IPbus.md

 The path to the generated module is needed since in the future we foresee that Hog will use IPbus python scripts to verify that the generated modules correspond to the xml files.

 ### IPbus xml files
 Hog can back annotate the included xmls with the SHA evaluated as described above.
-This is needed by your software to correctly assess the validity of the used xmls.
+This can be used by software to correctly assess if the used xmls correspond to the firmware loaded on the device.

-Indeed Hog expects you to define a dedicated register where to store the value of the [Hog generic](../03-Hog-generics): `XML_HASH`.
+You can acheive this by defining a dedicated register where to store the value of the [Hog generic](../03-parameters-generics.md): `XML_SHA`.

 The node corresponding to this registers is expected to have the following structure:

 ```xml